Simeon Ehui: A Leading Light in Africa’s Agriculture Landscape

 Simeon’s career came full circle when he stepped into the role of Director General at IITA, CGIAR, in August 2023.
 His journey with the organization began 36 years earlier when he completed a two-year postdoctoral fellowship at IITA, thanks to a Rockefeller Foundation fellowship from 1988 to 1990.

 Following his time at IITA, Simeon joined the International Livestock for Africa (ILCA), which merged in 1995 with the International Laboratory for Research on Animal Diseases (ILRAD) to become the International Livestock Research Institute (ILRI), also part of CGIAR, where he spent more than 13 years.
-“I progressed from the position of economist to head of the policy association program,” Simeon said.
+“I progressed from the position of economist to head of the policy ANALYSIS program,” Simeon said.

 As his interest in seeing the impact of his work on government policies grew, Simeon found himself drawn to the World Bank.
 Through networking and an application process, he secured an opportunity there.
 “At the World Bank, I also grew through the ranks, moving from senior economist to lead economist and Sector Leader, then to manager for Agriculture programs in South Asia and Africa, director of agricultural global practice, and regional director for sustainable development for West and Central Africa,” he says.